-Linda rejoined Hong Kong Disneyland Resort in July 2013 as Vice President, Public Affairs, to oversee government relations, external relations, community relations, media relations and internal communications.
+Linda Choy joined Hong Kong Disneyland Resort (HKDL) in July 2013.
+As Vice President, Communications and Public Affairs, Linda oversees the Resort's publicity, government relations, community relations, media relations and internal communications portfolios.
 Linda has a unique background comprising over 20 years of first-hand experience in journalism, government administration and political lobbying / engagement.
-In her previous role as Political Assistant to the Secretary for the Environment of the Hong Kong Special Administrative Region Government, she advised the Secretary on the formulation and implementation of environmental and energy policies, as well as formulating and executing the related engagement initiative and publicity campaign.
-She was HKDL's Director of Government Relations from 2007 to 2008.
-Her previous experience included Political Reporter, China News Editor and News Editor of South China Morning Post, and Administrative Officer with the Hong Kong Government where she took multiple positions including Assistant Secretary for Commerce and Industry.
+In her previous role as Political Assistant to Secretary for the Environment, she advised the Secretary on the formulation and implementation of environmental and energy policies, as well as formulating and executing the related engagement initiative and publicity campaign.
+She was HKDL's Director of Government Relations from 2007 to 2008 and, prior to that, News Editor of the South China Morning Post, and Administrative Officer with the Hong Kong Government where she took multiple positions including Assistant Secretary for Commerce and Industry.

 Raina rejoined Hong Kong Disneyland in February 2013 as Assistant Chief Counsel - Head of Legal.
 She is responsible for providing strategic legal advice and direction to the management team, implementing corporate legal and compliance policies and developing necessary local policies, and providing legal support on corporate, commercial, employment, intellectual property and general litigation-related matters.
 She served as Assistant Chief Counsel - Head of Legal from December 2007 through June 2011, when she left Hong Kong Disneyland and joined Shanghai Disney Resort.
 Before joining Hong Kong Disneyland, Raina had worked in private practice for nine years as a litigator.